auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

 The chunksize is also a very relevant parameter we need to tune before doing parallelized computation with dask and xarray.
 The selection of the chunks happens when building the zarr archive or when opening the netcdf files.
-We have made a test with two zarr archives : the first is chunked equally along time and x dimensions and chunksize along y dimension is chosen to have a chunk of roughly hundreds of MB (240x240x480).
-The second archive is chunked only on the time dimension (1x4729x8354).
-Two operations will be performed with theses 2archives : a temporal mean and a spatial mean.
-They will be computed on HAL cluster with 20 workers and a toatl of 3.6TB.
+We have made a test with two zarr archives : the first is chunked equally along time and x dimensions and chunksize along y dimension is chosen to have a chunk of roughly hundreds of MB (240x240x480, 110MB).
+The second archive is chunked only on the time dimension (1x4729x8354, 158MB).
+Two operations will be performed with theses 2 archives : a temporal mean and a spatial mean.
+They will be computed on HAL cluster with 20 workers and a total of 3.6TB.

 The results are :